Stefan-Olt/MISRC/README.md

 ---------

-`misrc_capture` is a simple program to capture from MISRC using [hsdaoh](https://github.com/Stefan-Olt/hsdaoh) to which levrages data capture over HDMI with [MS2130](https://s.click.aliexpress.com/e/_DBaBiOp) "U3" cheep HDMI capture cards that have YUV support.
+`misrc_capture` is a simple program to capture from MISRC using [hsdaoh](https://github.com/Stefan-Olt/hsdaoh) to which leverages data capture over HDMI with [MS2130](https://s.click.aliexpress.com/e/_DBaBiOp) "U3" cheep HDMI capture cards that have YUV support.

 Create a folder which you wish to capture inside, open it inside terminal and then run `misrc_capture`.